hibaSikander123/SeleniumTestNG_POM/README.md

 | Dotenv Java        | Loads env variables from `.env` file      |

 # Notes
+- The framework maintains a single browser session across all test classes
+- Test execution order is controlled through TestNG dependencies and configuration
-- Ensure browser pop-ups or tab opening restrictions are disabled.
+- Ensure browser pop-ups or tab opening restrictions are disabled
-- ProtonMail is accessed via JS tab injection due to CDP issues with newer browsers.
+- ProtonMail is accessed via JS tab injection due to CDP issues with newer browsers
-- Credentials are managed securely via the .env file (do not commit this to version control).
+- Credentials are managed securely via the .env file (do not commit this to version control)

 # Future Improvements
 - Implement OTP reading from ProtonMail inbox